tprabu2000/Power-Performance/README.md

 # Power-Performance

-This program was use dto study the effect of semiconductor (FPGA) power and ambient temperature on it's junction temperature.
+Matlab compatible Octave script tempcycle_100W_v2.m was developed to study the effect of semiconductor (FPGA) power and ambient temperature on it's junction temperature.
 Nominally the junction temperature is to be maintained below 100 degree C for a reliable operation.

 Code uses hard-coded nominal values for package temperature-coefficient heat-sink and air-flow values while the accelerator is drawing abut 90 W of power.